 The Peterborough Victoria Northumberland and Clarington Catholic District School Board is fully committed to meeting the needs of exceptional students.
-The Board believes that special needs students and their classmates benefit equally from policies promoting integration.
+The Board believes that students with special needs and their classmates benefit equally from policies promoting integration.

-Board policies concerning special needs students are designed to promote acceptance, enhance self-esteem, encourage mutual support and understanding, and increase interactive skills.
+Board policies concerning students with special needs are designed to promote acceptance, enhance self-esteem, encourage mutual support and understanding, and increase interactive skills.
 Our school communities foster a sense of belonging, create a welcoming environment for all, and promote a sense of responsibility towards others.